akullpp/awesome-java/README.md

 - [SLF4J](http://www.slf4j.org) - Abstraction layer/simple logging facade.
 - [tinylog](https://tinylog.org/v2/) - Lightweight logging framework with static logger class.
 - [OpenTracing Toolbox](https://github.com/zalando/opentracing-toolbox) - Collection of libraries that build on top of OpenTracing and provide extensions and plugins to existing instrumentations.
+- [Flogger](https://google.github.io/flogger/) - Flogger is a fluent logging API for Java.
+It supports a wide variety of features, and has many benefits over existing logging APIs.

 ### Machine Learning